 My Error In Passive Income Forecasting

 Instead, by November, I had already received $226,600 in real estate crowdfunding distributions, alone.
 Although it’s nice to make more money than expected, you don’t want to make so much more that your taxes get blown up.

 It is unclear yet how much of the $226,600 in real estate crowdfunding distributions is capital gains versus original principal.
 It certainly can’t all be taxable capital gains.

 However, there’s wording in my investment dashboard that says “Earnings excluding principal.”
 If this is true, then my unanticipated extra tax liability for the year is going to be at least $50,000.

 Paying an extra $50,000 in capital gains taxes on top of already paying a hefty amount in property, federal income, state income, and FICA taxes is a real kick in the shins.
 Yes, paying lots of taxes is a good way to help society.
 However, bad financial planning is not the Financial Samurai way.

 If I had planned better, I could have cut the $50,000 tax liability probably in half.
 This would have been possible by paying myself a lower salary, investing in more growth stocks instead of income-producing assets, and increasing business capital expenditure.

-Thankfully, the year isn’t over yet!
+Thankfully, the year wasn’t over yet when I wrote this post!
 Further, I’m pretty sure a good chunk of the $226,600 isn’t profits.
 I’ll just have to wait until I get my K-1 to see.